A peaceful grove in honour of that man, Commemorates all who struggle to be free.

 In Ireland however up to now his work has largely gone unrecognised although people have a recollection of his work through the 1983 Gregory Peck Film “The Scarlet & The Black” and more recently through a published biography “The Vatican Pimpernel” by Brian Fleming.

-It is the aim of the Memorial Committee to rectify this and to ensure that there is a permanent and fitting tribute to him in his home town of Killarney and to raise greater awareness of his great deeds in the community and in Ireland.
+Through the unveiling of the Hugh O'Flaherty Memorial on the 30th October, 2013, the Memorial Committee has achieved one of our key objectives which was to create a permanent and fitting tribute to him in his home town of Killarney.
+This and our other activities will help to raise greater awareness of his great deeds with young and old in the community, in Ireland and abroad.

 Brain Fleming author of The Vatican Pimpernel: